BitSwap-BiFi/Bitswap-PoC/README.md

 ## How works?

-In this demo and PoC around Bitswap, we show as will work 'swaps' into DEX, but without AMM or LP for while
+In this demo and PoC around Bitswap, we show as will work 'swaps' into DEX

 ## Demo Video